trevor-umeda/jsavalon/README.md

 Problems
 =====
-* Spaghetti code.
-Pretty damn hard to find anything.
-Just cus using old code from old project.
-	* Improperly and inconsistently named methods/variables
-	* Too many files.
-They can be consolidated.
-Also not clear and what goes in where.
-	* Too many random dependencies that we still don't need.
-* Too much info held in the client side?
-Keeps server side light but has security issues.
+* The code for rooms and joining rooms is hard to understand and hacky.

+* The spaghetti code has been mostly untangled.
+There are less unneccessary files and alot of dead unused code has been shifted away.
+THe code doesn't necessarily follow all the best practices yet and some of the organization still needs to be cleaned up.
+* Alot of the game logic has been shifted to the server side now.
+The client side is much more secure.

 TODO LIST
 ========
 * [] Delete unused/obsolete code
+	* [] Follow naming conventions everywhere.
+	* [] UI needs cleaning up.
-* [] Refactor to more client/server.
+* [X] Refactor to more client/server.
 P2P is not ideal for this sort of game.
 This can prevent cheating and keep the code cleaner
 	* [X] Move and convert code to server side
-	* [] Create logic to house game objects
+	* [X] Create logic to house game objects
-	* [] Map out client server communication
+	* [X] Map out client server communication
+* [] Create the UI interactions for clientside.
+	* [] Create UI for choosing who is on the quest
+	* [] Create UI for voting acceptance of quest members
+	* [] Create UI for voting pass or fail
-	* [] Hook Up UI.
+	* [] Create board UI.